Are you considering a career in either property or community association management?

 Sometimes, their responsibilities overlap with those of property managers.
 For instance, they are expected to be vital components of property upkeep.

-Community association managers often work with the board and homeowners to better the area in question.
-They present financial reports to the board and manage the budget and respond to resident complaints.
+Community association managers often work with the board and homeowners to improve the area.
+They present financial reports to the board, manage the budget, and respond to resident complaints.

 These managers do not, however, show prospective residents around units.

-Sometimes, the position requires the manager to work in the office, in which case they might also answer phones or do other office tasks.
+Sometimes, the position requires the manager to work in the office, so they might also answer phones or do other office tasks.

 Ready to Advance Your Career?